w3c/wot-thing-description/planning/work-items/usability-and-design.md

 ![GitHub labels](https://img.shields.io/github/labels/w3c/wot-thing-description/reusable%20connections)

+TODOs:

+- The use case should be linked to the user stories above.
+- Bring the text from the issues comments such as https://github.com/w3c/wot-thing-description/issues/1248#issuecomment-2247656558 and

 **User Stories:**

 1. Connection Oriented Protocols

-- Who: As a deployer of devices with connection oriented protocols
+- **Who:** Deployer of devices with connection oriented protocols
-- What: Reusable Connection descriptions in a TD
+- **What:** Reusable Connection descriptions in a TD
-- Why: better describe connection oriented protocols such as MQTT and WebSockets (Problem nb.
+- **Why:** Better describe connection oriented protocols such as MQTT and WebSockets (Problem nb.
 4 below)

+- Sentence: **As a** deployer of devices with connection oriented protocols, **I need** reusable Connection descriptions in a TD, **so that I can** better describe connection oriented protocols such as MQTT and WebSockets (Problem nb.
+4 below)

 2. Reusable Defaults per TD

-- Who: Designer/Developer of TDs
+- **Who:** Designer/Developer of TDs
-- What: Reusable Connection descriptions in a TD
+- **What:** Reusable Connection descriptions in a TD
-- Why: simplify TDs in cases without usage of default terms or to avoid redundancy (Problem nb.
+- **Why:** Simplify TDs in cases without usage of default terms or to avoid redundancy (Problem nb.
 1, 2 and 3 below)

-TODOs:

-- These can be turned into single sentences to "force" submitters to be concise.
-- The use case should be linked to the user stories above.
+- Sentence: **As a** designer/developer of TDs, **I need** reusable connection descriptions in a TD, **so that I can** simplify TDs in cases without usage of default terms or to avoid redundancy (Problem nb.
+1, 2 and 3 below).

 **Problem:**

 Currently, each form of an affordance has information on the endpoint, media type and other protocol related information.
 It is possible to use the base term for simplifying the endpoint but it has limitations such as: